SowadHossain/CSE215L_Project/README.md

 MD MAHMUDUR RAHMAN TONOY

-ID : 2322988642SOWAD HOSSAIN
+ID : 2322988642

+SOWAD HOSSAIN

-ID : 2323614042MD .
+ID : 2323614042

+MD .
 ABU ZAWAD

+ID : 2322739642

-ID : 2322739642Project Topic : Inventory Management and Billing Software Due date : 24 / 05 / 2024
+# Project Topic : Inventory Management and Billing Software

+Due date : 24 / 05 / 2024

 Course  name : CSE215L

-Inventory Management and Billing software        24.05.2024 Goals
+Inventory Management and Billing software        24.05.2024

+# Goals
 Develop an Inventory Management and Billing software for a CD & VINYL SHOP.
 They have categorized their products into three main segments: movies, games and music.
 As a startup they are also offering different discounts on their products to attract customers and may vary from product to product, and they are calling it product discount.
 They have a special discount named full house which is if someone buys at least two products from each category, he/she will get a discount of 50% on the total price.
 When billing an invoice if both of the discounts are eligible, the company wants to compare them.
 The discount that is larger of the two will be applied.
 The company wants you to keep a functionality which will show them the inventory.
 They also want to be able to sort their inventory according to: price and available stocks.

-Overview
+# Overview

 This is basically a user-friendly program of a CD & Vinyl shop that sells movies , games and songs .
 Users can login to the program and ask for the thing they need .
 Uml Diagram

-Class Descriptions
+# Class Descriptions

-Product Class
+## Product Class

 The "Product" class serves as an abstract blueprint for various types of products within a retail system.
 Here"s a breakdown of its features: